VachaShah/performance-analyzer-rca/src/main/java/com/amazon/opendistro/opensearch/performanceanalyzer/rca/stats/README.md

 Emitters emit certain measurements.
-They can be found in two places - scattered all around the code to track execution latencies and the occurrence of errors or call to an expensive ElasticSearch API.
+They can be found in two places - scattered all around the code to track execution latencies and the occurrence of errors or call to an expensive OpenSearch API.
 The second place is the `stats/emitters`.
 These are fired at every certain interval.

 ## Aggregators